UK-Export-Finance/dtfs2/README.md

 ### Deploying to test

-After merging to master, dev environment will be updated.
+After merging to main, dev environment will be updated.

 To deploy to the test environment, run the `update-test.sh` script in `.github/workflows` directory.
 This will take the latest code in the development environment and deploy to test.